 4. Selection, admission and induction of PGRs

-4.1 The selection and admission of PGRs to PGR programmes will be undertaken in accordance with the University’s Admissions Policy and the Code of Practice on the Recruitment, Selection and Admission of PGRs which are reviewed and updated annually by MRAO in consultation with YGRS.
+4.1 The selection and admission of PGRs to PGR programmes must be undertaken in accordance with the University’s Admissions Policy and the Code of Practice on the Recruitment, Selection and Admission of PGRs which are reviewed and updated annually by MRAO in consultation with YGRS.
 The Admissions Policy and Code of Practice are designed to ensure that: (i) the decision-making process is clear, consistent, fair, and demonstrates equality of opportunity; and (ii) that only appropriately qualified and prepared applicants, for whom a suitable research environment (see above) can be provided, are admitted to PGR programmes.

 Induction and handbook